KoljaB/WhoSpeaks/README.md

 > **Note**: *current implementation is for two speakers*

 I initially developed this as a personal project, but was astounded by its effectiveness.
 In my first tests it outperformed existing solutions like pyannote audio in both reliability and speed while being the more lightweight approach.
 For me it could be a significant step up in voice diarization capabilities, that's why I've decided to release this rather raw, yet powerful code for others to experiment with.

-# WhoSpeaks

-*A Toolkit for Enhanced Voice Training Datasets*

-WhoSpeaks is an innovative project designed to surpass existing speaker diarization tools in reliability, speed, and efficiency.
-Born from a need for more effective speaker diarization, WhoSpeaks offers a unique approach to voice analysis and sentence categorization.

-## Core Concept

-1. **Voice Characteristic Extraction**: Unique voice characteristics are extracted from each sentence in an audio file, creating distinct audio embeddings.
-2. **Sentence Similarity Comparison**: Cosine similarity is utilized to compare these embeddings, identifying similarities between sentences.
-3. **Grouping and Averaging**: Similar sounding sentences are grouped, and anomalies are averaged out, minimizing errors.
-4. **Identification of Distinct Groups**: Analysis of these groups helps isolate unique speaker characteristics, allowing precise speaker matching.

-## Feature Modules

-- **fetch_youtube_mp3.py**: Downloads YouTube audio, such as podcasts, and converts it to MP3 for voice analysis.
-- **split_dataset.py**: Splits input audio into distinct sentences.
-- **convert_wav.py**: Converts MP3 files into WAV format.
-- **speaker_diarize.py**: The core of WhoSpeaks, categorizing sentences into speaker groups based on the unique algorithm.
-- **pyannote_diarize.py**: Use for comparison against pyannote audio, a current state of the art speaker diarization model

-*Note: The current implementation is optimized for two speakers.*

 ## Performance and Testing